Using a Post ID to Maintain Social Proof - Knowledge Bomb #9

-In this article we will show you how to take those posts with good engagement, maintain the social proof in multiple ad sets, and test them in as many audiences as you like!
-We have seen this lower your cost per action as much as 50% by itself!
+In this article, we will show you how to take those posts with good engagement, maintain the social proof in multiple ad sets, and test them in as many audiences as you like!
+We have seen this lower your cost per action by as much as 50% by itself!

 Step One – Locate Post ID

-First you need to navigate to the Page Posts section.
-You can find the Page Posts section in the menu section of Ads Manager (see figure 1 & 2).
+First, you need to navigate to the Page Posts section.
+You can find the Page Posts section in the menu section of Ads Manager (see Figures 1 & 2).

 Next, you’ll want to locate the Post ID for an ad that is performing really well for you.